 Machado is glad they came and asks for a favor.
 His nanny hasn't seen her husband in a few days.
-He's a day laborer who waits by a Farmington hardware store to get picked up for jobs and has a tempestuous relationship with his wife.
+He's a day laborer who waits by a local hardware store to get picked up for jobs and has a tempestuous relationship with his wife.
 Edgar-veda promises to look into it.

 Lem and Vic talk to Kern at his recording studio.
 He doesn't know anything about who took a shot at him; when it happened, all he thought about was protecting Tyesha.
-Tyesha comes out of the booth holding a Pomeranian and kisses Kern.
+She comes out of the booth holding a Pomeranian and kisses Kern.
 Lem looks like he wants to take the dog and cuddle it.
 Vic introduces himself to her, points behind him, and says, "You can call him Lemonhead."

 Dutch tells Claudette she'll have to do all the talking with Ellie.
 There's a slight language barrier.
 Claudette wants to know how somebody can be a cop in L.A. for 12 years and not speak Spanish beyond a couple of phrases.
 Dutch explains he's always had Spanish-speaking partners.

 Outside the hardware store, a Mexican man repeats the phrase "Yo no se".
 Dutch proudly informs his partner that means "I don't know."
 Claudette takes over, asking if anyone has seen Manuel Ruiz.
 She shows the men his picture.
 One guy in a varsity-style jacket tries to slink away, but Dutch and Claudette catch up to him.